 Moreover, note that we get a map

-where the first map is induced by the inclusion of pairs and the second one is made up by excision and the Thom isomorphism.
+where the first map is induced by the inclusion of pairs and the second one is the composition of excision and the Thom isomorphism.
 It turns out, see \cite[Theorem 11.3]{bredon:2013}, that this map coincides up to sign with the Gysin map $s_!$.
-Consequently, by equations \eqref{eq_functoriality_gysin} and \eqref{eq_retraction_inclusion} we see that $p_!$ is a right inverse to this map up to sign.
-In particular, the long exact sequence of the pair $(\Gamma,\Gamma\setminus S)$ yields a short exact sequence in each degree which splits via the map $p_!$.
+Consequently, by equations \eqref{eq_functoriality_gysin} and \eqref{eq_retraction_inclusion} we see that $p_!$ is a right inverse for this map up to sign.
+In particular, the long exact sequence of the pair $(\Gamma,\Gamma\setminus S)$ yields a short exact sequence in each degree, which splits via the map $p_!$.
 Thus, for each $i\in \NN$ we have a short exact sequence

 and due to the splitting $p_!$ we see that